22 Must Have Blogging Resources You Need to Excel as a Blogger

 Canva

-Although blogging is about writing, if you want to be successful, you will need some graphics.
+Although blogging is about writing, if you want to be successful, you need graphics.
 Every blog post should have a featured image, and visual blog posts like recipes and travels could use extra photos in the body.

-Canva will help you create featured images for your blog but can also help you design Pinterest pins and Instagram posts.
-The platform will also help you create short videos for TikTok, Youtube, and Instagram reels.
+Canva is a fantastic resource for making graphics.
+You can make Pinterest pins, Instagram posts, short videos, and more with the fantastic design tool.
 To be a successful blogger, you need to market yourself on these platforms, and Canva can help you create the perfect posts quickly and easily.

-Unsplash is a giant reservoir of stock photos.
+Although Canva is an excellent resource for creating posts and images, it doesn’t have a lot of options for free photos.
+Unsplash offers a giant reservoir of stock photos.
 Most photos on the platform are free to use, though the artists do appreciate credit.

 Social Media